AnthonyCxx/Notes-and-Writeups/C/Memory Mangagement/Pointers.md

 # Pointers in C
-A pointer is a variable that points to some location in memory in order to keep track of [dynamically-allocated memory](https://www.programiz.com/c-programming/c-dynamic-memory-allocation).
+A pointer is a variable that points to some location in memory and are often used to keep track of [dynamically-allocated memory](https://www.programiz.com/c-programming/c-dynamic-memory-allocation).
 Like any variable, pointers are [strongly-typed](https://www.cs.cornell.edu/courses/cs1130/2012sp/1130selfpaced/module1/module1part4/strongtyping.html); however, they can also be [type-casted](https://ecomputernotes.com/what-is-c/function-a-pointer/type-casting-of-pointers) easily.

 ## Declaring a Pointer
 Pointers are declared like a normal variable, but include a '\*' after the datatype.
 If not given a value, the pointer will point to [NULL](https://www.tutorialspoint.com/null-pointer-in-c).